Luc Economides

 Luc Economides (born 2 March 1999) is a French figure skater.
+He is the 2024 CS Cranberry Cup silver medalist, 2025 CS Golden Spin of Zagreb bronze medalist, and a four-time French national medalist.

-He is the 2017 ISU Junior Grand Prix in Austria silver medalist, 2019 Santa Claus Cup champion, 2018 French national junior champion, and a three-time French national senior medalist.
+At the junior level, he is the 2017 ISU Junior Grand Prix in Austria silver medalist, 2018 French national junior champion, and competed twice at the World Junior Championships.

 Personal life

 Economides was born on 2 March 1999 in Mont-Saint-Aignan, France.
 He was raised in Rouen.

 Career

 Early years

 Economides began learning to skate in 2004.
 In 2012, he began commuting from Rouen to Cergy-Pontoise in order to be coached by Bernard Glesser.

 In 2013, he competed internationally in the advanced novice ranks.
 His junior international debut came in November 2014.
 In January 2015, he placed 8th at the European Youth Olympic Winter Festival in Dornbirn, Austria.

 Around 2015, he began training in Switzerland after Glesser decided to move there.